 Humans don’t usually get tapeworms unless they accidentally swallow a flea, and when this happens you’ll know it because it tends to cause painful contractions in the abdomen and is quite uncomfortable.
 The tapeworms humans need to watch out for are found in raw fish, raw pork, and raw beef, which the worm larva use as an intermediate host, like dog fleas and cat fleas.
-Want to know how to get rid of tapeworms?
-Well, let me tell you.
+Keep reading to find out how to get rid of tapeworms.

 Tapeworm Symptoms in Pets

 - Rumbling tummy

 - Severe Abdominal Pain

 Tapeworms are intestinal parasites whose life cycle begins in an infected dog or cat’s anus.
 A small segment of the worm is released from the stool bearing eggs.
 Those eggs lay dormant in the ground for several months, until they are accidentally eaten by a flea.
 When the flea is digested by an animal, the eggs gestate into larva which then bore into the intestinal wall and complete their life cycle as an adult intestinal worm.